Ahhh, the enigma of varifocal lenses.

 If you’ve never worn them before, getting used to varifocals can feel a bit like you’re living in a fish tank or you’re underwater.

 Sure, these aren’t examples of a sales pitch but these are common problems with varifocal glasses if you’re a beginner.

 This aquatic sensation is created by distortions in the outer-edges on either side of your lenses.
 These deformations can feel a little disorientating, however, this is the compromise of having all that focal power in just one lens.

-Persevere and you’ll unlock the potential of your new varifocal glasses.
+Take the time and persevere with your new glasses.
+Eventually, you’ll unlock the potential of your new varifocal lenses.

 If you’ve worn varifocal glasses before, it can take just a few hours to acclimatise to your new lenses.

 If, however, you’re new to the game, it can take about two weeks to get a feel for your new varifocal frame.

 Adaptation will eventually happen if you allow yourself to form the necessary habits of helping you see through your new varifocal lenses.

 Here’s some tips to help you get used to the new side effects of varifocal glasses.